Nutrition for Runners >> What Should a Runner Eat to Race Well?

 - Sleep improves your pace

 Sleep is critical in boosting your performance.
-Both quality and quantity of your sleep are vital for your fitness and your body’s recovery.
+Both the quality and quantity of your sleep are vital for your fitness and your body’s recovery.
 This ensures that your muscles will be ready for the next run.

 - Care for your muscles